10 Best Index Funds in 2024 for Your Portfolio

 3. Invesco QQQ Trust ETF (QQQ)

-The Invesco QQQ Trust ETF is another index fund that tracks the performance of the largest non-financial companies in the Nasdaq-100 Index.
-This ETF started trading in 1999, and it’s managed by Invesco, a fund giant.
-This fund is the top-performing large-cap fund in terms of total return over the 15 years to Sept.
+The Invesco QQQ Trust ETF also tracks the performance of the largest non-financial companies in the Nasdaq-100 Index.
+This ETF started trading in 1999 and is managed by Invesco, a fund giant.
+It is the top-performing large-cap fund in terms of total return over the 15 years to Sept.
 2021, according to Lipper.

 4. Vanguard S&P 500 ETF (VOO)

-As its name suggests, the Vanguard S&P 500 tracks the S&P 500 index, and it’s one of the largest funds on the market with hundreds of billions in the fund.
-This ETF began trading in 2010, and it’s backed by Vanguard, one of the powerhouses of the fund industry.
+As its name suggests, the Vanguard S&P 500 tracks the S&P 500 index and is one of the largest funds on the market with hundreds of billions in assets.
+This ETF began trading in 2010 and is backed by Vanguard, one of the powerhouses of the fund industry.

 5. SPDR S&P 500 ETF Trust (SPY)

-The SPDR S&P 500 ETF is the granddaddy of ETFs, having been founded all the way back in 1993.
+The SPDR S&P 500 ETF is the granddaddy of ETFs, founded back in 1993.
 It helped kick off the wave of ETF investing that has become so popular today.
-With hundreds of billions in the fund, it’s among the most popular ETFs.
+With hundreds of billions in assets, it’s among the most popular ETFs.
 The fund is sponsored by State Street Global Advisors — another heavyweight in the industry — and it tracks the S&P 500.

 6. Vanguard Russell 2000 ETF (VTWO)

-The Vanguard Russell 2000 ETF tracks the Russell 2000 Index, a collection of about 2,000 of the smallest publicly traded companies in the U.S. This ETF began trading in 2010, and it’s a Vanguard fund, so it focuses on keeping costs low for investors.
+The Vanguard Russell 2000 ETF tracks the Russell 2000 Index, a collection of about 2,000 of the smallest publicly traded companies in the U.S. This ETF began trading in 2010, and as a Vanguard fund, it focuses on keeping costs low for investors.

 7. iShares Core S&P 500 ETF (IVV)

-The iShares Core S&P 500 ETF is a fund sponsored by one of the largest fund companies, BlackRock.
-This iShares fund is one of the largest ETFs and it tracks the S&P 500.
-With an inception date of 2000, this fund is another long-tenured player that’s tracked the index closely over time.
+The iShares Core S&P 500 ETF is sponsored by BlackRock, one of the largest fund companies.
+This iShares fund is one of the largest ETFs and tracks the S&P 500.
+With an inception date in 2000, this fund is a long-tenured player that has closely tracked the index over time.

 8. Schwab S&P 500 Index Fund (SWPPX)

-With tens of billions in assets, the Schwab S&P 500 Index Fund is on the smaller side of the heavyweights on this list, but that’s not really a concern for investors.
-This mutual fund has a strong record dating back to 1997, and it’s sponsored by Charles Schwab, one of the most respected names in the industry.
+With tens of billions in assets, the Schwab S&P 500 Index Fund is on the smaller side of the heavyweights on this list, but that’s not a concern for investors.
+This mutual fund has a strong record dating back to 1997 and is sponsored by Charles Schwab, a respected name in the industry.
 Schwab is especially noted for its focus on making investor-friendly products, as evidenced by this fund’s razor-thin expense ratio.

 9. Vanguard Total Stock Market ETF (VTI)

 Vanguard also offers a fund that covers effectively the entire universe of publicly traded stocks in the U.S., known as the Vanguard Total Stock Market ETF.
-It consists of small, medium and large companies across all sectors.
-The fund has been around for a while, having begun trading in 2001.
-And with Vanguard as the sponsor, you know the costs are going to be low.
+It consists of small, medium, and large companies across all sectors.
+The fund has been around since 2001 and, with Vanguard as the sponsor, the costs are low.

 10. SPDR Dow Jones Industrial Average ETF Trust (DIA)

-You don’t have a lot of choice when it comes to ETFs tracking the Dow Jones Industrial Average, but State Street Global Advisors comes through with this fund that tracks the 30-stock index of large-cap stocks.
-The fund is definitely one of the earlier ETFs, having debuted in 1998, and it has tens of billions under management.
+There aren’t many ETFs tracking the Dow Jones Industrial Average, but State Street Global Advisors offers this fund that tracks the 30-stock index of large-cap stocks.
+The fund debuted in 1998 and has tens of billions under management.

 Index funds based on major indexes are popular for many reasons.
-These funds offer a good return over time, they’re diversified and a relatively low-risk way to invest in stocks.
+These funds offer good returns over time, are diversified, and provide a relatively low-risk way to invest in stocks.

-While some funds such as S&P 500 or Nasdaq-100 index funds allow you to own companies across industries, other funds own only a specific industry, country or even investing style (say, dividend stocks).
+While some funds such as S&P 500 or Nasdaq-100 index funds allow you to own companies across industries, other funds focus on specific industries, countries, or investing styles (e.g., dividend stocks).

 How to invest in an index fund in 3 easy steps

-It’s surprisingly easy to invest in an index fund, but you’ll want to know what you’re investing in, not simply buy random funds that you know little about.
+It’s surprisingly easy to invest in an index fund, but you’ll want to know what you’re investing in, rather than buying random funds you know little about.

 1. Research and analyze index funds

 Your first step is finding what you want to invest in.
-While an S&P 500 index fund is the most popular index fund, they also exist for different industries, countries and even investment styles.
-So you need to consider what exactly you want to invest in and why it might hold opportunity:
+While an S&P 500 index fund is the most popular, there are index funds for different industries, countries, and investment styles.
+Consider what you want to invest in and why it might hold opportunity:

-You’ll want to carefully examine what the fund is investing in, so you have some idea of what you actually own.
-Sometimes the labels on an index fund can be misleading.
-But you can check the index’s holdings to see exactly what’s in the fund.
+Carefully examine what the fund is investing in so you know what you own.
+Sometimes labels can be misleading, but you can check the index’s holdings to see exactly what’s included.

 2. Decide which index fund to buy